lcreid/jade-site/_posts/2024-02-01-converting-html-jekyll-posts-to-markdown.md

 tags:
 ---

-I had never got around to converting the majority of my posts to Markdown after I moved my blog from Blogspot.
+I had never gotten around to converting the majority of my posts to Markdown after I moved my blog from Blogspot.

 This is the script I used: